zbunde/intro_to_canvas/readme.md

        ```
        - now when we want to fill in a square we can use the starting x,y and then use the pixel_size as the width and height. fillRect(0,0,pixel_size, pixel_size) would fill the first square.

-       - let's write a function called drawBlock that draws as individual block, that also takes a color:
+       - let's write a function called drawPixel that draws as individual block, that also takes a color:

        - make sure you have access to canvas and context in this function.

       ```
-       function drawBlock(x, y, color){
+       function drawPixel(x, y, color){
            context.fillStyle = color
            context.fillRect(x, y, pixel_size, pixel_size);
       }